vizucode/vizucode/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on [Medium]([https://dev.to/vizucode](https://vizucode.medium.com/)).
+Apart from coding, I also active writing a blog - you can find my articles on [Medium](https://vizucode.medium.com/).

 A sample of my recent articles: